 Did you know … ?
-Since 2007, the Greater Bragg Creek Trail Association (GBCTA) has constructed over 110 km of new non-motorized trails and upgraded over 30 km of existing trails to create a world class 165 km public trail system in Kananaskis Country and Rocky View County.
+Since 2007, the Greater Bragg Creek Trail Association (GBCTA) has constructed over 110 km of new non-motorized trails and upgraded over 30 km of existing trails to create a signature area for the province – 165 km public trail system in Kananaskis Country and Rocky View County.

 In West Bragg Creek (WBC) Kananaskis Country, the GBCTA has upgraded and expanded the original 43 km ski trail system to a 152 km multiuse trail system.
 The Government of Alberta approved WBC All Season Trail Plan, which the GBCTA formulated in 2009-10, is mostly implemented after 7 years of work which included raising and spending $1.1 million and volunteers contributing over 32,000 hours.